-Knowing your baby’s developmental stage will help you buy the best toys appropriate for their age, and ones they are likely to play with.
+Knowing your baby’s developmental stage will help you buy the best toys appropriate for their age, and ones they are likely to play with and benefit from.

 Below are some of my favorite toys for babies 1 and under.
 These are toys my kids have owned over the years and they gravitated towards upon reaching certain milestones.

 This post contains affiliate links at no cost to you.
 Thank you for supporting my blog.

 Gift Ideas for Newborn Babies

 Most parents assume that newborn babies don’t actually play and therefore don’t need toys.
 I agree with that to a certain extent.

 You see, while newborn babies don’t play in the typical sense, they are very much taking in everything around them which in a way, is a form of play.
 Anything that provides an array of sensory stimulation is a wonderful gift idea.

 If you’re looking for Christmas toys to buy a new baby, think soft, comfort items like taggie toys, a lovey or crinkly toys that clip to the carrier so babies can gaze up at as they grow.
 Below are toys for newborns that are actually pretty useful including this pacifier lovey that is AMAZING when it comes to keeping that paci close to the baby so YOU don’t have to keep adjusting!